 As a final piece of advice, remember that the more challenging and rigorous an accounting program, the more likely it is to prepare you for passing the difficult CPA exam and for succeeding in this demanding field.

 Becoming a successful senior accountant or accounting clerk requires more than an affinity for numbers.
 You will need to gain solid theoretical knowledge in the field of finances and business, as well as practical experience with:

 - financial analysis

 You can accomplish this through a four-year Bachelor’s degree, which is the minimum required to work as an accountant.

-However, if your goal is to become a CPA, you will need to satisfy additional educational requirements of 150 semester credits in order to qualify for taking the CPA exam.
+Alternatively, is your goal to become a CPA?
+If so, you’ll need to satisfy additional educational requirements of 150 semester credits in order to qualify for taking the CPA exam.

-After you have passed all sections of this notoriously challenging examination, you will need to meet your state’s experience requirements and to complete and pass an ethics course before you can apply for your CPA license.
+After you have passed all sections of this notoriously challenging examination, it’s still not over.
+You’ll need to meet your state’s experience requirements and pass an ethics course before you can apply for your CPA license.

 As you prepare for the challenges of entering and succeeding in this demanding field, the importance of the accounting program you choose cannot be overstated.

-A good program will give you an edge not only in terms of academic knowledge, but also in the professional field, by providing you with the connections and experience that you will need as a graduate.
+A good program will not only give you an edge in terms of academic knowledge.
+Additionally, it’ll give you clout in the professional field by providing you with the connections and experience that you will need as a graduate.